- Outdoor gardens are cost-effective, do not need expensive environmental controls, and require fewer resources to get started than indoor grows.

 Most cultivars will begin to flower once they receive fewer than 15 hours of sunlight per day.
 The latitude of your garden has a direct impact on how many hours a day your plants receive light.

-It is important to plan your planting schedule to ensure your plants are able to finish their flowering period before the cold, rainy fall weather is able to affect your plants.
+It is important to plan your planting schedule to ensure your plants are able to finish their flowering period before the cold, rainy fall weather is able to affect them.

 Choosing the Best Site for Outdoor Cannabis Growth